firascodes/firascodes/README.md

 Gm! 🚀
-I'm a Computer Science undergrad who is passionate about Frontend Development and Blockchain technologies.
+I'm a Computer Science undergrad who is passionate about FullStack Development and Blockchain technology.
 I love building beautiful, functional applications and exploring the limitless potential of the decentralized world.

 - 🔭 Currently studying Computer Science and honing my skills in Frontend and Blockchain Development
 - 🌱 I’m always trying to learn something new, currently diving deeper into Solidity